microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 Update the properties of a partner-specific configuration.

 ### [Update-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization](Update-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization.md)
-Update the user synchronization policy of a partner-specific configuration.
+Create a cross-tenant user synchronization policy for a partner-specific configuration.

 ### [Update-MgPolicyDefaultAppManagementPolicy](Update-MgPolicyDefaultAppManagementPolicy.md)
 Update the properties of a tenantAppManagementPolicy object.